CI Gating for Map Updates

 run: pip install jsonschema shapely networkx requests pydantic

-- name: "Stage 1: Schema & Topology"
+- name: "Stage 1: schema and topology"

 run: python ci/validate_stage1.py

-- name: "Stage 2: Graph & Routing"
+- name: "Stage 2: routing graph"

 run: python ci/validate_stage2.py

-- name: "Stage 3: API Contract"
+- name: "Stage 3: API contract"

 run: python ci/validate_stage3.py